 You can also add a more dramatic effect by casting light over creases - feel free to experiment, but make sure your styling remains consistent across your web imagery.

 5. Shoot the front and back

-Once you're happy with the way your jeans are styled on your mannequin, ensure your lighting and exposure is set up properly (learn how to set up your exposure settings here) and shoot from the front.
+Once you're happy with the way your jeans are styled on your mannequin, ensure your lighting and exposure is set up properly and shoot from the front.

 Your customers will also want to see how the jeans look from behind so turn the mannequin around and repeat your styling process - but this time on the front.
 Your final shots should look something like this:

 - Use styling clips on the back - below the buttocks and behind the legs - to give a more fitted, worn style

 - Depending on the style of your jeans, you may want to highlight creases and folds with by experimenting with lighting